verazb/verazb.github.io/index.md

 ## About

-I am a postdoctoral researcher in the Department of Economics at the [University of California, Berkeley](https://www.econ.berkeley.edu/).
+I am a postdoctoral fellow in the Department of Economics at the [University of California, Berkeley](https://www.econ.berkeley.edu/).
 I have a PhD in economics from the University of Basel, Switzerland.

 My research interests lie in public finance, health and labor economics.
 I examine the functioning of insurance markets and transfer systems.
 In recent work, I analyze how dynamic pricing incentives shape demand, benefit claims timing, and plan selection in health and unemployment insurance.
 I also study how unemployment insurance and tax policy affect labor supply and labor market outcomes.